enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/concepts/mana.md

 Ticks being the smallest unit of meaningful time, at 1/20th of a second.

-For example, a spell drawing 50 M would consume 1 kiloGandalf per second.
+For example, a spell drawing 50 milliMerlins would consume 1 Gandalf per second.

 ;;;;;